Summer Culture Program

 - Tuition & Fees

-Champlain is offering a NEW month-long, six-credit summer experiences at our Montréal campus with a selection of courses that focus on professional and cultural opportunities in the city.
+Champlain is offering a 5 week, six-credit summer experiences at our Montréal campus with a selection of courses that focus on cultural opportunities in the city.
 Rather than spending all your time in the classroom, spend it exploring, learning hands-on the historical and cultural dynamics that make Montréal unique.

 - Conversational French (LAN 215) & French I (LAN110)

 - Introduction to Game Design for Non-Gamers (EGD 110 )**